jabcode/jabcode/README.md

 ## Introduction

 JAB Code is a color two-dimensional matrix symbology whose basic symbols are made of colorful square modules arranged in either square or rectangle grids.
-JAB Code has two types of basic symbols, named as master symbol and slave symbol.
-A JAB Code contains one master symbol and optionally multiple slave symbols.
-Master symbol contains four finder patterns located at the corners of the symbol, while slave symbol contains no finder pattern.
-A slave symbol can be docked to a master symbol or another docked slave symbol in either horizontal or vertical direction.
+JAB Code has two types of basic symbols, named as primary symbol and secondary symbol.
+A JAB Code contains one primary symbol and optionally multiple secondary symbols.
+Primary symbol contains four finder patterns located at the corners of the symbol, while secondary symbol contains no finder pattern.
+A secondary symbol can be docked to a primary symbol or another docked secondary symbol in either horizontal or vertical direction.
 JAB Code can encode from small to large amount of data correlated to user-specified percentages of error correction.

 A demo webinterface is [provided](https://jabcode.org/create) to evaluate the library:
 [![JAB Demo Webinterface](docs/img/jabcode_interface.png)](https://jabcode.org/create)